Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 You can use parameters in your translations:

-// In resources/lang/vendor/flasher/en/messages.php:
+// In lang/vendor/flasher/en/messages.php:

-// 'welcome.user' => 'Welcome, :name!'
+// 'welcome_user' => 'Welcome, :name!'

 flash()